goldenNormal/vgod-github/readme.md

 #### step 1: outlier injection

- This is a pre-processing step which injects anomalies into the original clean datasets.
+ This is a pre-processing step which injects outliers into the original clean datasets.

 ```
 python struct_ano_detect.py